 We have some rules around using your labour to help us.
 For instance we’ll never ask you to do anything really complicated.
 You’ll always have documents supplied with step by step instructions.
 We encourage you to tell us if you aren’t comfortable doing what is requested.

 We’ll send a tech onsite if we can’t fix something remotely, or if there is a major incident that requires it.
-The world is moving towards a scenario where we send out a piece of hardware, and you plug it in and it configures itself.
+A lot of the hardware we sell now can be sent straight from the distributor, and you plug it in and it configures itself.
 It’s simple, efficient and low cost.
 And we are always looking for ways to reduce your costs.

 Often if you send in a ticket we’ll make a few suggestions for you to try, but if these don’t work or if we decide it needs a remote session, we’ll send you a link to schedule a remote session.
 You can choose any available time for us to remote into your machine and fix issues.